rbngtm1/AWSNetworkExam/README.md

 #### How do I implement HA(High Availability) connectivity between my data center and my VPC?
   * https://aws.amazon.com/answers/networking/aws-single-data-center-ha-network-connectivity/
+  * In above link, also see "AWS recommends using one of the following approaches for communicating these route preferences (For a full explanation of VPC routing rule algorithm, please see Configuring Multiple VPN Connections to Your Amazon VPC):" section
 #### Set up VPN connection between AWS VPC and data center and if there is need to implement GRE VPN as standard routing protocol
   * https://docs.aws.amazon.com/whitepapers/latest/aws-vpc-connectivity-options/software-vpn-network-to-amazon.html
 #### Link Aggregation Group